 GREAT WESTERN RAILWAY COMPANY ROAD MOTOR DEPARTMENT

-Down in deepest Cornwall, the Great Western Railway Company started a motor omnibus service from Helston to the Lizard in August 1903.
-Keen to make even bigger money from this innovation in transport, they followed it up in May 1904 by opening a route from Modbury and Yealmpton to Brixton Road Station, on the GWR Yealmpton Branch.
-However, in June they cut the service back to just Modbury to Yealmpton Station.
+Down in deepest Cornwall, the Great Western Railway Company Limited had started a motor omnibus service from Helston to the Lizard.
+Keen to make even bigger money from this innovation in transport, they followed it up by opening a route to Modbury from Brixton Road Station, on the railway from Plymouth Station, Millbay, to Yealmpton Station.
+That was on May 2nd 1904.
+However, that presumably lost them income from the railway so on June 1st they cut the service back to just Yealmpton Station to Modbury.

-Also in 1904 they started a motor bus service service from Plymouth Station through Mutley and Crownhill to Roborough, in direct competition with one of Mr Baskerville's horse bus services.
+On Monday September 12th that year they also started a service from Plymouth Station to Roborough Village, in direct competition with one of Mr Baskerville's horse buses.
 On Wednesdays and Saturdays the route was extended to the Rock at Yelverton.
-This continued the the winter of 1904-05 but ceased at the end of September 1905.

-As from April 20th 1922 the GWRC motor bus services were placed in their own Road Motors Department at Swindon, under Mr F C A Coventry as Superintendent of Road Transport.
+As from April 20th 1922 the GWRC motor bus services were placed in their own Road Motor Department at Swindon, under Mr F C A Coventry as Superintendent of Road Transport.

-On December 31st 1928 all the services ceased when, as a result of the Great Western Railway (Road Transport) Act 1928, the motor bus services of the Great Western Railway were transferred to the Western National Omnibus Company Ltd.
+During 1928 they also ran a service from Plymouth to Noss Mayo.
+It started on January 2nd 1928 and ceased like the others on December 31st 1928 when, as a result of the Great Western Railway (Road Transport) Act 1928, the motor bus services of the Great Western Railway Company Limited Road Motor Department were transferred to the Western National Omnibus Company Limited.